-To make repairs on damaged wooden corners, I like to use a piece of scrap wood as a “form block” to help shape the newly applied epoxy.
-(Gouges and divots in the center of a wood plank can also be repaired in much the same way, without the use of a form block.)
+I often am called on to repair damaged wooden corners.
+When I don, I use a piece of scrap wood as a “form block” to help shape the newly applied epoxy.
+(Gouges and divots in the center of a wood surface can also be repaired in much the same way, without the use of a form block.)

-As mentioned, Bondo is the epoxy that I find most reliable for exterior repairs.
+As mentioned, Bondo All-Purpose Wood Putty is the epoxy that I find most reliable for exterior repairs.
 It sets up quickly, is fairly easy to work with, and is completely impervious to rot!

-Please Note: this article does not directly address patching rotted wood.
+Please note: this article does not directly address patching rotted wood.
 That process can be a little more involved.
-I’ll cover it soon, with recommendations on how to address different rot situations!
+Here are some links to posts and videos of mine that you might find interesting:

-Shaping a corner freehand can be tricky.
+Not surprisingly, shaping a corner freehand can be tricky.
 Too much force, or a clumsy move, can cause the corner to fold or dent.
-For that reason, I like to use a “form block” to help create a sharp, straight corner.
+For that reason, I use a “form block” to help create a sharp, straight corner.

-A form block can really be any straight piece of wood.
-(I’ve used a piece of 1×4 in the example above.)
+Actually, a form block can really be any straight piece of wood.
+(I used a piece of 1×4 in the example above.)
 You just want the piece to be longer than the damaged area.

-Hold the piece flush with the damaged face and secure it into place.
-You can use clamps if you have them–just make sure that they still leave room for you to work.
+To do this, hold the block flush with the damaged face and secure it into place.
+You can use clamps if you have them.
+Just make sure that they leave room for you to work.
 Screws will also do in a pinch, but make sure you pre-drill first.

-I attached my form block with brad nails, which I can easily pry out later.
-The tiny, left over holes can then be filled with caulk.
+I attached my form block with brad nails, which I easily pried out later.
+I filled the tiny, left over holes with caulk.

-Scoop a blob or two of the putty out of your container with a 1″ putty knife, or a 5-in-1 painter’s tool.
-Scrape the putty onto a flat mixing board–I like to use a piece of thick cardboard with a straight edge.
+First, scoop a blob or two of the putty out of your container with a 1″ putty knife.
+Or a 5-in-1 painter’s tool.
+Scrape the putty onto a flat mixing board.
+Personally, I like to use a piece of thick cardboard with a straight edge.

 Now, open the tube labeled “cream hardener” and squirt a couple lines of it on top of the Bondo pile.

-There’s no clear rule for how much hardener you should use per volume of putty.
+Really, there’s no clear rule for how much hardener you should use per volume of putty.
 Just “stripe” the surface of the pile.
-But remember, too much will cause the mixture to set up very fast–too little might prevent it from setting up at all.
-So, I tend to err on the side of too much, when in doubt.
+But remember, too much will cause the mixture to set up very fast.
+Conversely, too little might prevent it from setting up at all.
+Typically, I tend to err on the side of too much.

-(If you’ve never used the product before, you might want to mix a test batch.
-This will also let you know how the product will work in your climate.)
+As a precaution, if you’ve never used the product before, you might want to mix a test batch.
+This will also let you know how the product will work in your climate.

-Swirl the two parts together with a sturdy stick.
-I’ll often use a long exterior screw.
+Next, swirl the two parts together with a sturdy stick.
+I often use a long exterior screw.

 Use a 3″ putty knife to trowel the mixture into the gouged area.
-Try to load a clean “line” of putty onto the edge of your knife by pressing the tool into the putty and dragging it away from the rest of the pile.
+Load a clean “line” of putty onto the edge of your knife.
+Do this by pressing the tool into the putty and dragging it away from the rest of the pile.

-Press the majority of the mixture on the knife straight into the gouge–you want to fill it up thoroughly to prevent bubbles below the surface.
+Press the majority of the mixture on the knife straight into the gouge.
+Be sure to fill it up thoroughly to prevent bubbles below the surface.